 If you have a mobility and/or sensory impairment, or need specific advice, then it is advisable to apply to a specific College having sought their advice about your circumstances at an early stage, rather than make an open application.

-You can change your College preferences as long as you do so within 14 days of submitting your application.
-Thereafter, requests for a transfer of College will be considered only on the grounds of disability, an offer of a full or substantial scholarship at another College, or other exceptional and compelling circumstances.
+You are able to change your choice of College preferences within 14 days of submitting your application, as long as a formal offer to study has not been made, by contacting the Graduate Admissions Office.
+After this period, requests for a transfer of College will be considered only on the grounds of a disability, a substantial offer of funding from another College, or other compelling circumstances.

-If you believe you have grounds to request a transfer, you should contact the Graduate Tutor of the College that has accepted you to discuss your options.
+If you believe that you have compelling grounds to request a College transfer, you should contact your allocated College Senior Tutor or Graduate Tutor to discuss your options.
+Please do not contact other Colleges directly.

-Without a College membership your admission will not be confirmed, and you will not be able to take up your place at Cambridge.
+Please note that without a College membership, your admission will not be confirmed, and you will not be able to take up your place at Cambridge.